 Tips for Trainers, By Trainers: Teaching Group Classes

-We asked a few Gyrotonic and Gyrokinesis Master Trainers for insights on how they work in a mixed group scenario.
-These trainers offer us clear and easy-to-incorporate tips on how to get the most out of our students and ourselves in a group class…or any class for that matter!
+For that reason, we asked a few Gyrotonic and Gyrokinesis Master Trainers for insights on how they work in a mixed group scenario.
+They offered lots of clear and easy-to-incorporate tips on how to get the most out of our students and ourselves in a group class…or any class for that matter!

 Kathy Van Patten,